Ceramic Dictionary

 es: GLICOL DE POLIETILENO

-Polyethylene glycol: The technical name for “medium”.
-It is a lubricant substance that is mixed with colors to make them run well, especially used for outlines and screen printing.
+Polyethylene glycol: is the technical name for medium.
+It is a lubricant substance that is mixed with colors to make them run well, especially used for outlines and screen printing, (eliminated in the firing).

 ca: PORCELLANA